 If your child is absent from school, we must be informed as soon as possible.
-Please telephone school on the first day of absence before 9.00am, or send a message through Synergy or email.
-In cases of prolonged absence, please send a written note providing details of the dates of absence and the reason for absence or, use a "Notification of Absence" slip at the back of the Pupil Planner (see next page).
+Please telephone school on the first day of absence before 9:10am, or send a message through Synergy or email.
+In cases of prolonged absence, please send a written note providing details of the dates of absence and the reason for absence together with appropriate medical evidence (if applicable).